JuliaWeb/GitHub.jl/README.md

 - `secret`: A string used to verify the event source.
 If the event is from a GitHub Webhook, it's the Webhook's secret.
 If a secret is not provided, the server won't validate the secret signature of incoming requests.
 - `repos`: A vector of `Repo`s (or fully qualified repository names) listing all acceptable repositories.
 All repositories are whitelisted by default.
 - `events`: A vector of [event names](https://developer.github.com/webhooks/#events) listing all acceptable events (e.g. ["commit_comment", "pull_request"]).
 All events are whitelisted by default.
-- `forwards`: A vector of `HttpCommon.URI`s (or URI strings) to which any incoming requests should be forwarded (after being validated by the listener)
+- `forwards`: A vector of `HTTP.URI`s (or URI strings) to which any incoming requests should be forwarded (after being validated by the listener)

 Here's an example that demonstrates how to construct and run an `EventListener` that does benchmarking on every commit and PR: